 speaker

 Analyst, Evercore

 Sure, thank you.
 That makes sense.
-How do we think about that going forward into the future with sampling volumes presumably continuing to remain high?
+But how does this, like, how do we think about that going forward into the future with sampling volumes presumably continuing to remain high?

+speaker